 - Data is collected at fixed intervals

 - E.g. every 5 or 15 minutes

 - Measurement of Byte Counters

 - Need to convert to rates

 - Based on measurement interval

+- Counter roll-over issues

 - Create Traffic Matrix

 - Peak Hour Matrix

 - 5 or 15 min. average at the peak hour

 - Peak Matrix

 - Calculate the peak for every demand

 - Real peak or 95-percentile